stanleyseow/ArduinoTracker-MicroAPRS/README.md

 Arduino SVTrackR ( 9W2SVT )
 ========================

- - Written by Stanley Seow ( 9W2SVT )
+ - Written by Stanley Seow ( 9W2SVT / KG7OOY )
  - e-mail : stanleyseow@gmail.com

  *** Pls refer to the top of the source code for version history and updated instructions.

-Arduino TrackR interface for MicroAPRS firmware
+Arduino APRS Tracker interface for MicroAPRS firmware

  This sketch configure the MicroAPRS (the modem) for the proper callsign and ssid and read/write data coming in from the MicroAPRS (another Arduino/atmega328P with bootloader) via Serial port